SurAnand/suranand.github.io/_posts/2016-05-19-jekyll_issue.md

 Remember, I mentioned about my directory creation inside my site repo, `drafts` and I added the `layout: post` entry in my post?
 I went back to that file, deleted it and pushed into the remote.

 That's it!
 This is all that went wrong.
-Even if I minus my efforts in installing `jekyll & ruby`, finding this simple mistake became an impossible task.
+Even if I minus all my efforts in installing `jekyll & ruby`, finding this simple mistake became an impossible task.
 It finally worked!
 And here I am, back to my scirbbling!

-Hope it helps!
+Hope it helps others, especially, someone like me!